I’VE WATCHED BASEBALL FOR YEARS. WHAT’S DIFFERENT ABOUT VINTAGE BASE BALL?

 - After the first inning, the first striker up isn’t necessarily the next player in the order.
 Instead, he is the player following the last man who made an out in the previous inning.

-- A hit striker is not awarded any base.
+- A striker hit by the ball is not awarded any base.

 - Ungentlemanly behavior, such as spitting or cursing, was subject to a fine by the arbiter.